quantumlib/qsim/docs/tutorials/gcp_gpu.md

 ## 9. Install NVIDIA cuQuantum Appliance (Option 3 only)
 Follow the instructions [here](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuquantum-appliance) to set up cuQuantum Appliance.
+If this link is broken, you can try the [cached page](https://webcache.googleusercontent.com/search?q=cache%3Ahttps%3A%2F%2Fcatalog.ngc.nvidia.com%2Forgs%2Fnvidia%2Fcontainers%2Fcuquantum-appliance&rlz=1CAFOSO_enUS1067&oq=cache%3Ahttps%3A%2F%2Fcatalog.ngc.nvidia.com%2Forgs%2Fnvidia%2Fcontainers%2Fcuquantum-appliance&gs_lcrp=EgZjaHJvbWUqBggAEEUYOzIGCAAQRRg7MgYIARBFGDoyBggCEEUYPDIGCAMQRRg80gEIMzMyMGowajSoAgCwAgA).
 You may need to use `sudo` for the Docker commands.

 ## 10. Verify your installation (Options 1, 2, and 3)